porscheinformatik/cucumber-report-db/README.md

 Stores results of BDD tests with Cucumber-JVM in a database and provides reporting capabilities.

 The project includes the submodule 'silk-bdd-result-plugin' which is a plugin for fetching the test results from the database into a Silc Central test management system.

+Want to learn more?
+[See the wiki.](https://github.com/porscheinformatik/cucumber-report-db/wiki)

 ## License